Polio: New York reports first US case in nearly a decade

 "We want shots in the arms of those who need it," Rockland County health commissioner Dr Patricia Schnabel Ruppert said at a Thursday news conference.

-Polio is endemic in Afghanistan and Pakistan, but has also been recently reported in other parts of the world.
+Polio is endemic in Afghanistan and Pakistan, but has also recently been reported in other parts of the world.

 Health officials in the UK called on parents last month to vaccinate their children, warning that the virus had been found in London sewage samples.